caylan/Bulletin/README.md

 - Brian Oliphant
 - Kyle Boone

-*When this project is done, Caylan is getting everyone on the team a bear*
+*When this project is done, Caylan is getting everyone on the team a beer*